Anchorage Digital Selects Modern Treasury to Power Money Movement Infrastructure.Learn more →

 3. Finality vs. Reversibility

 Whereas an ACH can be reversed or returned, with faster payment rails, transactions are final, and thus, money is guaranteed.
-Since the bulk of FedNow payments will likely be credit (or push) payments, there is security that a payer will only be able to initiate payment if they have sufficient funds.
+Since the bulk of FedNow payments are credit (or push) payments, there is security that a payer will only be able to initiate payment if they have sufficient funds.
 This protects businesses from chargebacks on returns like insufficient funds (NSF).

 Watch Connie Theien, SVP at the Federal Reserve System, lay out the difference between FedNow and other payment rails.